 Did you know buckwheat hulls can be used to make comfortable and supportive pillows?
 More popular in East Asia, buckwheat pillows are starting to gain traction in the United States.
-These pillows conform to your head and heck, reduce pressure points, and can have their loft adjusted.
+These pillows conform to your head and neck, reduce pressure points, and can have their loft adjusted.

 Since buckwheat pillows are new to the U.S. market, there aren’t a ton of good buying guides readily available.
 In this article, we will cover our 7 recommended buckwheat pillows, what exactly makes buckwheat good for pillows, and the pros and cons to consider before you make a purchase.

 |ZenChi||Relieves muscle tension and pain, stiff necks and headaches.|